eric2323223/jekyll-now/drafts/Transformer.md

 - **multi-head attention** VS convolution on multiple channels
 	- Convolution: Different linear transformations by relative position
 	- MHA: a weighted average
 	- It is found empirically that multi-head attention works better than the usual “single-head” in the context of machine translation.
-And the intuition behind such an improvement is that “multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions”
+And the intuition behind such an improvement is that “multi-head attention allows the model to jointly attend to information from **different representation subspaces at different positions**”

 > Transformer reduces the number of operations required to relate (especially distant) positions in input and output sequence to a O(1)O(1).
 However, this comes at cost of reduced effective resolution because of averaging attention-weighted positions.
 > To reduce this cost authors propose the multi-head attention: